UjjwalSaxena/Vehicle-Detection-T1P5/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

+Sliding windows are generated in slide_window() method and are getting searched in search_windows() function.
 I decided to do a sliding window search for which I generated the windows of square shapes of various sizes.
-I intialized the window size of 64 X 64 and then scaled it up to x1.5, x2.0 and x2.5.
+I intialized the window size of 72 X 72 and then scaled it up to x1.5, x2.0 and x2.5.
 I used two rows of each scale.
 And started the each new window size, 20px below the previous window's starting position.

-I used an overlap of 0.9 or 90% on the horizontal axis and 0.8 or 80% on the vertical axis.
+I used an overlap of 0.9 or 90% on both horizontal axis and the vertical axis.
 I selected these values after lot of hits and trials so that the cars in the video start getting detected properly.
 Cars far away required smaller window size to get detected.
 Whereas the cars nearby needed larger windows.
 Hence I came up with the aforesaid window sizes.

-![alt text][image3]
+search_windows() method helps in extracting window features and then making predictions using the classifier.
+I have not used predict() method instead I have used decision_function() method to get the decision score and based on that I am filtering the responses of the classifier.
+All values below 0.7 are ignored and rest are predicted as cars.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?